akelekog/Box-Segmentation/README.md

 persense.py is the original code of persense not yet edited to reflect modifications.
 The project was developed in google colab enviroment.
 The requirements.txt file should cover  most important imports.

+To run  notebook follow instructions of original persense repo , here i provide the weight of the sam used (sam_b) ,the requirements.txt and test data.
+Notebook should be  located and  run from  withing Persense folder.

 The paths used need changing.
-Notebook should be run withing Persense folder.

 Changes have been made in the requirements.txt  , this one should be used not the one of the original persense.